Achievable logoAchievable logo

 3. Domestic shipments

 Transportation policies are also referred to as transit insurance.
-They cover owners of property against damage to their property while in the course of transit by carrier.
+They cover owners of property against damage to their property while in transit by carrier.

-A shipper’s form is available to cover property in transit that may be damaged in circumstances under which the carrier has no legal obligation to pay the shipper’s loss.
+A shipper’s form is available to cover property in transit that may be damaged in circumstances where the carrier has no legal obligation to pay the shipper’s loss.

 A trucker or carrier form insures a trucker against legal liability for damage to the property of others that the trucker is transporting for hire.